Walgreens The Thread

 • Weakness

 Since neuropathy can cause you to lose the ability to feel pain and sensations of hot and cold, it can be difficult to notice if your foot is injured.
 What's more, high blood sugar levels in diabetes can harm blood vessels and reduce circulation to your feet.
 Poor circulation slows the healing of sores and blisters, which can lead to an infection or ulceration.
+Other possible foot complications from diabetes may include dry skin and calluses, which can lead to open sores and cracks.

 What is a foot ulcer?